 Are There Different Requirements For Medical Malpractice Cases?

 Yes.
-In certain states, such as Illinois, you must do certain things in medical malpractice cases that you don’t have to do in other kinds of cases.
-For instance, Illinois requires you to obtain a signoff from a disinterested physician attesting to the merit of the lawsuit before you can file it.
-Then, you must use expert testimony in building your cause of action in order for it to be considered legally sufficient.
-There are other procedural differences involved in Illinois medical malpractice suits compared to others but there are some of the most important.
+In individual states, such as Illinois, you must follow different rules in medical malpractice cases that are not required in other kinds of personal injury claims.
+For instance, Illinois requires a signoff from a disinterested physician attesting to the merit of the lawsuit before you can file it.
+Then, you must use expert testimony in building your cause of action for it to be considered legally sufficient.
+There are other procedural differences involved in Illinois medical malpractice suits compared to others, but there are some of the most important.

 Don't Fret The Details, Give Us A Call!

-Rosenfeld Injury Lawyers sspecializes in understanding the details of children’s medical malpractice cases so you don’t have to.
+Rosenfeld Injury Lawyers LLC specializes in understanding the details of children's medical malpractice cases, so you don't have to.
 We can bring all that skill to your situation.
 All you need to do to start that process is give us a call at (888) 424-5757.
 Then, we can walk you through the peculiarities of the laws and steps you need to take to make sure your child is protected!

 For additional information see the following pages:

 - How Are Children Injured?

 - What Can a Child Obtain in a Personal Injury Case?

 - What Can I do If I Have Been Harmed or Know a Child That Has Been Harmed?